Urigo/graphql-modules/docs/introduction/configuration.md

 });
 ```

-Now, to provide the configuration values, add `.withConfig` to your module while loading it:
+Now, to provide the configuration values, add `.forRoot` to your module while loading it:

 ```typescript
 import { GraphQLModule } from '@graphql-modules/core';